-Program Goals Student Learning Outcomes (SLOs) Target for Learners Measure Coi Developmental Competency Components К Р D Е R GOAL #1 - Our program will educate students on foundational MFT theoretical knowledge SLO #1 - Our students will demonstrate an understanding of systemic theories and MFT models.
-80% of students will score "Good" (80-90%), on assignment 80% of interns will score proficient on clinical evaluation, determined by behavior-based observation MFT 605 - Rubric for Comparative Analysis paper Rubric for final clinical evaluation completed by clinical supervisor х
+Program Goals Student Learning Outcomes (SLOs) Target for Learners Measure Con elopr npete npone ency al К Р D Е R GOAL #1 - Our program will educate students on foundational MFT theoretical knowledge SLO #1 - Our students will demonstrate an understanding of systemic theories and MFT models.
+80% of students will score "Good" (80-90%), on assignment 80% of interns will score "Competent to obtain a training license" on Final clinical evaluation, determined by behavior-based observation MFT 605 - Rubric for Comparative Analysis paper Rubric for final clinical evaluation completed by clinical supervisor Х

-Program Goals Student Learning Outcomes (SLOs) Developmental Competency Components К Р D Е R GOAL #2 - Our program will provide opportunity for supervised relational practice hours and the development of clinical skills.
+Program Goals Student Learning Outcomes (SLOs) Target for Learners Measure Cor elopr npete - ıl К Р D E R GOAL #2 - Our program will provide opportunity for supervised relational practice hours and the development of clinical skills.
 SLO #2 - Our students will demonstrate competence in systemic and relational clinical skills within a practice setting.
-80% of students will score "Good" (80-90%), on assignment 80% of interns will score proficient on clinical evaluation, determined by behavior-based observation MFT 635 - Rubric for Assessment in My Systemic/ Relational Practice paper Rubric for final clinical evaluation completed by clinical supervisor X GOAL #3 - Our program will foster an environment that supports human dignity, respect for diversity, and dedication to inclusive service across communities.
+80% of students will score "Good" (80-90%), on assignment 80% of interns will score "Competent to obtain a training license" on Final clinical evaluation, determined by behavior-based observation MFT 635 - Rubric for Assessment in My Systemic/ Relational Practice paper Rubric for final clinical evaluation completed by clinical supervisor х GOAL #3 - Our program will foster an environment that supports human dignity, respect for diversity, and dedication to inclusive service across communities.
 SLO #3 - Our students will exhibit awareness of the importance of human dignity and inclusivity as well as the impact of social structure.
-80% of students will score "Good" (80-90%), on assignment 80% of interns will score proficient on clinical evaluation, determined by behavior-based observation MFT 620 - Rubric for Interview and Genogram assignment Rubric for final clinical evaluation completed by clinical supervisor × GOAL #4 - Our program will inform and support understanding of relevant legal standards of practice, ethical codes, professionalism, and models of ethical decision-making.
+80% of students will score "Good" (80-90%), on assignment 80% of interns will score "Competent to obtain a training license" on Final clinical evaluation, determined by behavior-based observation MFT 620 - Rubric for Interview and Genogram assignment Rubric for final clinical evaluation completed by clinical supervisor X GOAL #4 - Our program will inform and support understanding of relevant legal standards of practice, ethical codes, professionalism, and models of ethical decision-making.
 SLO #4 - Our students will demonstrate understanding of ethical decision- making and the use of relevant legal and professional resources.
-80% of students will score "Good" (80-90%), on assignment 80% of interns will score proficient on clinical evaluation, determined by behavior-based observation MFT 800 - Rubric for Ethical Decision- making paper Rubric for final clinical evaluation completed by clinical supervisor × GOAL #5 - Our program will promote the use of MFT- related research as well as the principles of evidence-based interventions and practice.
-SLO #5 - Our students will demonstrate skills as critical consumers of MFT- related research as well as an understanding of the principles of evidence-based practice.
-80% of students will score "Competent" (25.5-26.9pts), on assignment 80% of interns will score proficient on clinical evaluation, determined by behavior-based observation MFT 700 - Rubric for Literature Review paper Rubric for final clinical evaluation completed by clinical supervisor X
+80% of students will score "Good" (80-90%), on assignment 80% of interns will score "Competent to obtain a training license" on Final clinical evaluation, determined by behavior-based observation MFT 800 - Rubric for Ethical Decision-making paper Rubric for final clinical evaluation completed by clinical supervisor х GOAL #5 - Our program will promote the use of MFT-related research as well as the principles of evidence- based interventions and practice.
+SLO #5 - Our students will demonstrate skills as critical consumers of MFT-related research as well as an understanding of the principles of evidence- based practice.
+80% of students will score "Competent" (25.5-26.9pts), on assignment 80% of interns will score "Competent to obtain a training license" on Final clinical evaluation, determined by behavior-based observation MFT 700 - Rubric for Literature Review paper Rubric for final clinical evaluation completed by clinical supervisor х